-442 This concerns in particular negative impacts on water quality and biodiversity (e.g., Babin et al., forest (agricAFF), cover crops (agricCC) and adjusted crop rotation for enhancing soil carbon storage (agricCR) are expected to have a range of positive environmental effects by potentially enhancing biodiversity and water and soil quality (A2 and A3 mostly green, Figure 1; e.g., Thapa et al., 2018).
-In particular CDR options focusing on enhancing the carbon sink potential of ecosystems such as paludiculture for biogas and bioenergy production combined with carbon capture (BECC-PalBG), and the restoration of peatlands (PReW) or seagrass meadows (SeaG)
+CDR options involving changes in agricultural practices by introducing changing the land-use to forest (agricAFF), cover crops (agricCC) and adjusted crop rotation for enhancing soil carbon storage (agricCR) are expected to have a range of positive environmental effects by potentially enhancing biodiversity and water and soil quality (A2 and A3 mostly green, Figure 1; e.g., Thapa et al., 2018).
+In particular CDR options focusing on enhancing the carbon sink potential of ecosystems such as paludiculture for biogas and bioenergy production combined with carbon capture (BECC-PalBG), and the restoration of peatlands (PReW) or seagrass meadows (SeaG) are expected to have positive environmental impacts in particular for biodiversity, soil and water quality (A2.2, A3.1-A3.4 are green, Figure 1; e.g., Gaudig et al., 2014; Joosten et al., 2013; Reusch et al., 2021).
+This indicates that ecosystem-based CDR options are likely to create multiple benefits to the environment.

-443 2021; Haakh.
-2017; Kirschke et al., 2019; UBA, 2014).